Rx-Marcus/Climate-change-in-Africa/README.md

 ### Data source

-The dataset used for this project is the "GlobalLandTemperaturesByCity.xlsx" obtained from [kaggle](https://kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data?resource=download)
+The dataset used for this project is the "GlobalLandTemperaturesByCity.csv" obtained from [kaggle](https://kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data?resource=download)

 ### Tools